Get personalized support for your family

 The end of substance use treatment is just the beginning of the road to recovery.
 Your child will need your help and support to get there.

 Many parents expect their child to be “fixed” following treatment, but addiction and substance use disorders can be a lifelong, relapsing disease that requires ongoing management.
 The initial completion of treatment is just the beginning of what may be a longer road to recovery.
-Your child will need help to manage his or recovery over time.
+Your child will need help to manage his or her recovery over time.

 "How many times have some of us tried to diet, exercise or quit smoking?
 It isn’t always one and done.
 Seldom is there one straight path out of the woods."